18F/API-Usability-Testing/pages/templates.md

 ## Scheduler for Outside Experts - One Week Before

 Thanks for being part of the API UX test!
 If you can arrive maybe 5-10 minutes early to give time for security, that'd be great.
 You can reach me at *[cell number]* when you get here and I'll serve as your escort to the testing room.
-Gray, Jon, myself, and the agency representatives look forward to seeing you!
+[Your names here], and the agency representatives look forward to seeing you!

 ## Day Before Reminder